ghiculescu/seed-fixtures/README.md

 ## I thought seeds are for development, not testing!?

-Not everyone agrees this is a good idea.
+Not everyone agrees this gem is a good idea.
 And for many apps, it's not!
 But for some apps it is a very neat way of writing a robust test suite.
 If your app is one of those, give this a try.

 There's more back story on the gem here: https://ghiculescu.substack.com/p/using-realistic-development-and-test